 Throughout the year, there are a number of significant dates that provide opportunities to learn about awareness days that are recognized by families and staff members within the OCDSB community.
 This page provides links to information and resources for families.
 Additional resources are shared with staff to support classroom learning related to these topics.

 Cyber Security Awareness Month is recognized in October.
 This month aims to help us learn more about cyber security and staying safe online.
 The campaign shares simple steps everyone can take to protect themselves and their devices.
-This year's theme is "Generation Cyber Safe: Because online security knows no age".
+This year's theme is "Get cyber safe – for future you".
 Visit the Government of Canada’s website for information about becoming cyber safe.

-Cyber Security Ontario offers fun and informative resources to help students from Kindergarten to grade 12 learn about social media safety, privacy, cyber scams, misinformation, cyber bullying, and more.
-Explore the resources by visiting the Cyber Security Ontario website.
+Cyber Security Ontario offers fun and informative resources to help students from Kindergarten to Grade 12 learn about social media safety, privacy, cyber scams, misinformation, cyber bullying, and more.
+ECNO offers Cyber Heroes resources for students in Kindergarten to Grade 8 and Digital Me resources for students in Grades 9-12.

 Occupational Therapy (OT) is a regulated health profession that empowers people of all ages to overcome barriers in their everyday lives, helping them to do more and live better.
 Each October, Occupational Therapy Month raises awareness about the purpose of Occupational Therapy and provides an opportunity to share resources with students and families.